caesar1111/Power-relay-for-octoprint-with-manual-buttons/README.md

 # Power-relay-for-octoprint-with-manual-buttons
-tutorial to install a power relay with manuall push buttons to a octoprint raspberry
+Tutorial to install a power relay with manual push buttons to a octoprint raspberry
+***DISCLAIMER:*** **This tutorial is showing a how to re-wire your power supply.
+You will be handling with high currency, which might cause danger to your life, so following the tutorial is completely at your own risk!**